apache/beam/website/CONTRIBUTE.md

 Below frontmatter, put your page content.
 The filename will also serve as URL for your page as `/about`.

 Second, define your page layout in the `layout` section with the same structure `/www/site/layout/about/{your_template}`.
 Hugo will help you to pick up the template behind the scene.
-Please refer to [Hugo documentation](https://gohugo.io/templates/) for the usage of templates.
+Please refer to the [Hugo documentation](https://gohugo.io/templates/) for the usage of templates.

 You can also create a new page with pre-filled frontmatter, for instance, in `/www/site/` run: